reactjs/react.dev/content/community/examples.md

 * **[Bitcoin Price Index](https://github.com/mrkjlchvz/bitcoin-price-index)** Simple bitcoin price index data from CoinDesk API.
 * **[Builder Book](https://github.com/builderbook/builderbook)** Open source web app to write and host documentation or sell books.
 Built with React, Material-UI, Next, Express, Mongoose, MongoDB.
 * **[GFonts Space](https://github.com/pankajladhar/GFontsSpace)** A space which allows user to play with Google fonts.
 Built with React, Redux and React-Router.

+* **[Design to React Series](https://github.com/oliver-gomes/design-to-react)** A collection of React apps made all the way from designing the UI to coding it into live React app